teaprof/boost-asio-example/README.md

 (echo server, chat server, daytime server).

 3. The second class is desktop applications.
-Such applications have more complex behaviour to deal with network errors.
-They should help user to diagnose the reason of error, and some of them can recover after errors.
+Such applications have more complex logic to deal with network errors.
+They should recover after errors when it is possible or help the user to diagnose the reason of the error.

 4. The third class is server applications that aren't running on a dedicated hardware.
 Since other programs can be run on the same hardware, such programs should release